-Have you ever wondered about those henchmen of evil villains you see in action movies?
-Where they came from?
-What they do all day?
-How they got their jobs?
+Have you ever wondered about those henchmen who work for evil mastermind villains in action movies?
+Where did they come from?
+What do they do all day?
+How did they get their jobs?

 Tim Barry Jr.

 “This is one odd fucking job,” says Vargas.

 We stand strapped to alpine skis on the top of a snow-covered mountain, staring at a breathtaking view of the Swiss Alps.
 I can see for hundreds of miles in all directions, and there’s not another soul in site.

 “Yeah,” I say, “but it’s the best fucking job in the world.”